Data Wrangling Makes Expected Performance and Deep Insights Possible for Network Optimization.

 Trifacta was created to enable real-time data synthesis and democratize the data analysis process, even within telecom’s extremely diverse and comprehensive data landscape.
 Telecoms can lessen the burden on IT departments, simplify the data wrangling process, and accelerate time to insights derived from complex customer, network, and billing data.
 This saves time, resources, and allows telecoms to provide the level of network optimization its subscribers increasingly require.

 - Lessen IT Burden: Allow non designers to access data from nearly any source, protect data lineage, and lessen the need for precious development time for ongoing analytics support.

 - Big Data Friendly By Design: Trifacta’s data wrangling solution was created to handle the large data volumes of data, where manipulating gigabytes or terabytes of data is commonplace.
 Trifacta’s high-performance data wrangling engine, Photon, enables faster feedback on greater volumes of data, which leads to huge productivity gains for all of our users.
 In addition, Trifacta’s Intelligent Execution Architecture maintains support for a growing list of modern data processing engines, such as Spark, Google Data Flow and MapReduce.

 - Interactivity.
 Easy-to-use, interactive visuals—like the profiling page and data quality bar— make validation easier.
 Our interface then allows users to clean the data with a few simple clicks, rather than laborious programming.

 - Automation.
 Future at-scale validation scripts for data quality issues become automated and performed by default once Trifacta is familiar with your data.

 With Trifacta, analysts are empowered to interact with data in ways they never thought possible and leverage those insights for faster, better decision-making and network optimization.
-Learn more about Trifacta’s solution for network optimizing for telecom.
+Learn more about Trifacta schedule a demo.